vortura/p5-sketches/README.md

 * [006-l-system-pythagoras-tree](./006-l-system-pythagoras-tree/)

+L-System to generate a Pythagoras Tree.

 ## Kantor Set

 * [007-cantor-set](./007-cantor-set/)

+L-System to generate a Kantor set.

 ## Koch Curve

 * [008-koch-curve](./008-koch-curve/)

+L-System to generate a Koch set.

 ## Sierpinski Triangle

 * [009-sierpinski-triangle](./009-sierpinski-triangle/)

+L-System to generate a Sierpinski triangle.

 ## Sierpinski Arrowhead

 * [010-sierpinski-arrowhead](./010-sierpinski-arrowhead/)

+Approximate a Sierpinski triangle with a Sierpinski arrowhead curve L-System.